kaysamtham-blip/Typescript_learn/README.md

 - typeof help us and computer to verify the type of variables
  Eg: if(typeof input === "string")  console.log()....
      const cat = "meow";   console.log(typeof cat)

+5/7:
+- interface: a premise or background for a coding, not really a content of coding.
+Just building structure to define different group of objects interface words  {alphabet:string; noAlphabet:number}
+- type: use to set and define rules, include type, interfaces,union (combination) and specific value/data.
+Once disobey in coding will be warned type word = string/words/(words|numbers)/"kangaroo"
+- add parameter name for variables inside function bcs under function, we use "item" as parameter to represent the interfaces so variables under the function should add "item." function (item:string) {
+(if item.word == "peace") {console.log(....)}